 If you love all things coconut and are still fond of the cupcake craze, you’ll fall madly in love with these cupcakes and their fancy pants frosting.

-Last year, I published my Coconut Cake recipe, and since then, I’ve been obsessed with coconut cake.
+Since I published my Coconut Cake recipe and my Coconut Pound Cake, I’ve been obsessed with coconut cake.

 Seriously light and fluffy, with that rich nutty flavour permeating the whole cake, it rivals even the best chocolate cake.

 But let’s be real.
 The magic is in that dreamy, creamy coconut frosting.
 I mean, just pass me a spoon and I’m done.
 All finished with a few crisp coconut flakes.